 When the profile and goals are completed, the plan may be put into action.
 The focus person and support members should take note of any unforeseen challenges.
 All members must be committed to meeting regularly to address these challenges.
 Effective support members continue to listen to the focus person and edit the plan accordingly.

 For more information on PCP, please refer to Cornell University’s Person-Centered Planning Education Site.
-Support members should be people who are close to the situation and/or have expertise in a specific area; some resources you can reach out to for additional support include College Autism Network and The Arc, two advocacy and vocational training services for autistic and otherwise disabled adults.
+Support members should be people who are close to the situation and/or have expertise in a specific area.
+Some resources you can reach out to for additional support include College Autism Network and The Arc.
+These are advocacy and vocational training services for autistic and otherwise disabled adults.

 Motivations and Needs

 Motivations are reasons people do things.
 “Needs” are often associated with primal needs such as food and shelter, but everyone has different challenges and needs.
-Autistic students must define obvious needs, such as academic and transportation accommodations, but it is also beneficial to measure more nuanced needs such as independence and social living.
+Autistic students must define obvious needs, such as academic and transportation accommodations.
+It is also beneficial to measure more nuanced needs such as independence and social living.
 Motivations help guide the plan to meet the needs of the focus person.
 For example, if a student feels that career stability and low stress are very important to their success, and if they strongly desire a career that helps people, they may find fulfilling work as a nutritionist or audiologist.
-The same may not be true for someone with similar needs but lower sociability; they may be more comfortable aiming for a computer technology or engineering career.
+The same may not be true for someone with similar needs but lower sociability.
+That person may be more comfortable aiming for a computer technology or engineering career.
 The following considerations may fall under the “motivation” or “need” categories according to the focus person’s individual traits and desires.

 Social Living in College